shinnosukeono/shinnosukeono.github.io/content/publication/Morrissey_et_al_2012/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 7th International Conference for Conveying and Handling of Particulate Solids - CHoPS 2012*
+publication: "*Proceedings of the 7th International Conference for Conveying and Handling of Particulate Solids - CHoPS 2012*"
-publication_short: In *CHoPS 2012 Proceedings*
+publication_short: "*CHoPS 2012 Proceedings*"
+location: Friedrichshafen, Germany.

 abstract: |-
+  In this paper, the loading behaviour of iron ore fines was investigated using both a confined compression test and a uniaxial test.
+This provides a comprehensive description of the material behaviour in terms of bulk compressibility, loading-unloading stiffness, unconfined strength and lateral pressure ratio.
+The effect of moisture content on the iron ore fines behaviour is evaluated and comparison is made between the different types of fines materials.
+DEM simulations of the uniaxial experiments are carried out and the predictions, using a new contact model for iron ore fines, are presented and compared with the experimental data.
+The results show the significant effect of additional moisture on the cohesive strength of the iron ore fines and the lateral pressure ratio has been evaluated to be 0.39.
+DEM simulation results are in reasonable agreement with the experimental data.

 # Summary.
 An optional shortened abstract.